Blade (unproduced film): Search for a third director and changing priorities

-Sneider reported in March 2025 that Cary Joji Fukunaga had been poised to direct Blade by late 2024, but negotiations fell through because Marvel wanted a "studio-friendly" director.
-He said Marvel was considering Stahelski to direct the film.
-Rodrigo Perez of The Playlist reported that development had been paused, saying it was "essentially nixed", and said Marvel was instead looking to feature Ali's Blade as a supporting character in another MCU property, such as the crossover film Avengers: Secret Wars (2027) or a rumored Midnight Sons film.
-Flying Lotus said the following month that he had signed on to write music for Blade prior to the production delays.
-In June, Adam B. Vary at Variety reported that the film was still in development, while Ali said he was unsure "where Marvel [was] at" with the project.
-The next month, Feige confirmed that it was still in development and Ali was still attached.
-He expressed regret that the film had not come to fruition so long after its official announcement and said the studio only wanted to move forward if the film was going to be "insanely great" with a script they were confident in.
+Sneider reported in March 2025 that Cary Joji Fukunaga was poised to direct Blade by late 2024, but negotiations fell through because Marvel wanted a "studio-friendly" director.
+He said Marvel was considering Stahelski instead.
+Flying Lotus had signed on to write music for the film prior to the production delays.
+In June, Adam B. Vary at Variety reported that the film was still in development, while Ali said he was unsure "where Marvel [was] at" with it.
+The next month, Feige said the film was still in development and Ali was still attached.
+He expressed regret that it had not come to fruition so long after its announcement and said the studio only wanted to move forward if it was going to be "insanely great" with a script they were confident in.
 They did not want to "just put a leather outfit on [Ali] and have him start killing vampires", and executives reportedly did not feel a sense of urgency in making the film amidst a wider "pullback" of the superhero genre.
 Feige confirmed that three or four iterations of the film had been developed, two being period pieces, and the studio had settled on a contemporary setting.
-He was surprised by calls for Coogler to direct the film following his work on Sinners and said this would not happen, noting that Coogler was already set to work on Black Panther 3 for the studio.
+Following calls for Coogler to direct the film after his work on Sinners, Feige said this would not happen and noted that Coogler was already set to direct Black Panther III (2028) for the studio.

-An animated version of the character appears in the What If...?
-(2021–2024) spin-off series Marvel Zombies (2025).
-This is an alternate universe "variant" known as Blade Knight, combining the character with Moon Knight.
-Blade Knight features the likeness of Ali but is voiced by Todd Williams, as scheduling issues prevented Ali from reprising his role in the series.
-Marvel Studios' Brad Winderbaum said development of Marvel Zombies took place concurrently with work on the live-action film for a time and they had originally anticipated that Zombies would be released after the film.
-The animation team decided to combine the character with Moon Knight due to the film's production delays, which allowed them to create new "lore" for this version of the character without worrying about being tied to the plans for the film.
-In October 2025, Goth reaffirmed that she was still attached to the film, saying it was "for the best" that it had been delayed as long as it had so Marvel Studios could "do it right".
+Blade Knight, an alternate version of the character incorporating elements of Moon Knight, appears in the first season of the animated series Marvel Zombies (2025).
+This version features Ali's likeness but was voiced by Todd Williams, as scheduling issues prevented Ali from reprising his role.
+Marvel Studios executive Brad Winderbaum said Marvel Zombies was developed concurrently with Blade and was originally expected to be released after the film.
+The series' creative team decided to create new "lore" for the character so they did not have to align with the film's changing plans.
+In October 2025, Goth said she was still attached to the film and she felt the delays were "for the best", allowing Marvel Studios to ensure they got it right.